c2siorg/c2siorg.github.io/_gsocprojects/12_nft_toolbox.md

 * Add Multiple ERC support related to nfts in easy and feasible manner
 * Add support for Solana NFT’s
 * Add Support for Tezos NFT’s
-* Add support for Flow Blockchian NFT’s
+* Add support for Flow Blockchain NFT’s
-* Add support for Aptos Blockchian NFT’s
+* Add support for Aptos Blockchain NFT’s
 * Add Support for Cross Chain NFT’s
 * Build An UI to mint NFT’s on any chain
 * Make UI to deploy different kinds of NFT standards (Something like Thirdweb)